mseelye/scottfree-commodore64/README.md

 * **-i**  Use "I am" mode.
 (Default behavior, expected by most Adams-format games)
 * **-d**  Debug.
 Shows detailed loading progress and data about the gamefile during the load.
 * **-p**  Use old or "prehistoric" lamp behavior.
-* **-r**  The game will restart from with the MOST RECENTLY SAVED game when you die, win, or quit.
-When enabled, you must reset your c64 and reload everything to restart the game from the beginning.
+* ~~**-r**  The game will restart from with the MOST RECENTLY SAVED game when you die, win, or quit.
+When enabled, you must reset your c64 and reload everything to restart the game from the beginning.~~ Game now prompts you to reload save or resart.

 While in a game there are some other options available:

 * **save game**  Most, if not all, games allow you to save your game at any point by typing **save game** and hitting enter.
 It will prompt you for a name, enter a name to use and press enter.
-Note: if you used the **-r** option and you die, the system will automatically load the most recently saved game.
 To load a saved game when you start the program include the file name as the last argument when starting scottfree64. (see above)
 * **quit**  Most, if not all, games allow you to quit the game by typing **quit** and hitting enter.
-If you used the **-r** option the game will then load the most recent save, otherwise it will restart the currently loaded game.
+The game will prompt you to load the most recent save (if any) or restart the currently loaded game.
 * **F1 / F2** Change text color
 * **F3 / F4** Change border color
 * **F5 / F6** Change background color
 * **F7** Restore colors to starting colors (black text, grey background and border)
 * **F8** Picks random colors for text, background and border.

-## Commodore 128 version
+## Commodore 128 version!
 Follow the same steps above for the Commodore 64, except download the d64/d81 file called scottfree128.d64 or scottfree128.d81.
-Also, you will need to instead load the README128 file: `LOAD "README128",8,1` To run in 80 column mode, switch to 80 columns and load and run as described aboce while in 80 column mode.
+Also, you will need to instead load the README128 file: `LOAD "README128",8,1` To run in **80 column mode**, switch to 80 columns and load and run as described aboce while in 80 column mode.

 To build the Commodore 128 version use: `SYS=c128 make clean all`